Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Discussions

 Our upper bound method is a gradient descent version of the classic Blahut-Arimoto algorithm, and closely relates to (and extends) variational autoencoders from neural lossy compression research.
 Our lower bound method optimizes a dual characterization of the R-D function, which has been known for some time but seen little application outside of theoretical work.
 Due to difficulties involving global optimization, our lower bound currently requires a squared error distortion for tractability in the continuous case, and is only tight on data sources with a low \emph{intrinsic} dimension.
 We hope that a better understanding of the lower bound problem will lead to improved algorithms in the future.

 To properly interpret bounds on the R-D function, we emphasize that the significance of the R-D function is two-fold: $1.$ for a given distortion tolerance $D$, no coding procedure can operate with a rate less than $R(D)$, and that $2.$ this rate is asymptotically achievable by some (potentially expensive) procedure.
-Therefore, a lower bound makes a universal statement about what kind of rate-distortion performance is ``too good to be true''.
-The story is more subtle for the upper bound, due to the asymptotic nature of $R(D)$.
+Thus, while a lower bound makes a universal statement about what performance is ``too good to be true'', the story is more subtle for the upper bound, due to the asymptotic nature of $R(D)$.
 The achievability proof relies on a random coding procedure that jointly compresses multiple data samples in increasingly long blocks \citep{shannon1959coding}.
-When compressing at a finite block length $b$ (e.g., $b=1$ when compressing individual images), $R(D)$ is generally no longer achievable, due to a rate overhead that scales like $b^{-\frac{1}{2}}$ \citep{kostina2012fixed}.
-Extending our work to the setting of finite block lengths could be another useful future direction.
+When compressing at a finite block length $b$, $R(D)$ is generally no longer achievable due to a $O(\frac{1}{\sqrt{b}})$ rate overhead \citep{kostina2012fixed}.
+Extending our work to the setting of finite block lengths may be another useful future direction.